Building the System That Builds the Product

 Start small.
 Build one workflow well.
 Then expand.

-Agentic engineering is building that layer, building that system around your application so that system is able to cleanly and effectively iterate your application.
+Agentic engineering is building that layer, building that system around your application so it can cleanly and effectively iterate the application.

 That's the difference.
 That's agentic engineering.